Alex Trebek to Rep. John Lewis: Let's survive cancer in 2020

 Trebek made his illness public last March and has shared his progress and setbacks.

-The “Jeopardy!” host struck a resolute but realistic tone in discussing the disease, including its toll, during during last month’s taping of a prime-time special, “Jeopardy!
+The “Jeopardy!” host struck a resolute but realistic tone in discussing the disease, including the toll it took during last month’s taping of a prime-time special, “Jeopardy!
 The Greatest of All Time,” with top contestants Ken Jennings, Brad Rutter and James Holzhauer, The contest begins airing Tuesday on ABC.

 Trebek recalled mentioning to a series producer that he was “struggling a bit” on stage, but was assured that nobody noticed.